awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CWE_Troubleshooting.md

 ## My rule matches IAM API calls but my rule was not triggered<a name="RuleDidNotTriggerIAM"></a>

 The IAM service is only available in the US East \(N\.
 Virginia\) Region, so any AWS API call events from IAM are only available in that region\.
-For more information, see [CloudWatch Events Event Examples From Each Supported Service](EventTypes.md)\.
+For more information, see [CloudWatch Events Event Examples From Supported Services](EventTypes.md)\.

 ## My rule is not working because the IAM role associated with the rule is ignored when the rule is triggered<a name="IAMRoleIgnored"></a>

 IAM roles for rules are only used for relating events to Kinesis streams\.
 For Lambda functions and Amazon SNS topics, you need to provide resource\-based permissions\.

 Make sure your regional AWS STS endpoints are enabled\.
 CloudWatch Events talks to the regional AWS STS endpoints when assuming the IAM role you provided\.
-For more information, see [Activating and Deactivating AWS STS in an AWS Region](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.
+For more information, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.

 ## I created a rule with an EventPattern that is supposed to match a resource, but I don't see any events that match the rule<a name="EventsDoNotMatchRule"></a>